 Schedule a Complimentary Blepharoplasty Consultation Today

 Dr. Christine Blaine is a female Board Certified Plastic Surgeon with offices in Huntington, Staten Island, and New York, New York.
 Dr. Blaine looks forward to discussing your aesthetic goals and concerns with you during your consultation and ensuring you are comfortable with your treatment plan.
-Please contact us today to learn more about the benefits of a blepharoplasty procedure and to schedule your complimentary consultation!
+Please contact us today to learn more about the benefits of a blepharoplasty procedure and to schedule your consultation!